JodyAndrews/SDL2_Basic_Setup/README.md

 ## Notes

 The Find CMAKE files are written by others, the only change I've made is to FindSDL2Mixer as it uses the SDL2 lib location for it's search.
-I've changed this to pick up the location returned from FindSDL2 which means there's a dependency between the two, which also means you can't copy FindSDL2Mixer.cmake to another project and expect it to work.
+I've changed this to pick up the location returned from FindSDL2 which means there's a dependency between the two, which also means you can't copy FindSDL2Mixer.cmake to another project and expect it to work by itself.
 I should probably add a comment to that file.

 My understanding of these Find CMAKE files is still slim, so I'll rewrite these for my own use in time and get a better understanding.
 If you've written your own then please get in touch or send a pull request.